faker-js/faker/CONTRIBUTING.md

 > Sentences should always end with a period.

-This rule ensures a minimal grammatically correctness in the comments and ensures that all comments look the same.
+This rule ensures minimal grammatical correctness in the comments and ensures that all comments look the same.

 > Different tags have to be separated by an empty line.